The tropical $n$-gonal construction: Graphs and the tropical n -gonal construction

-where $d_{\tp}$ is given by~\eqref{eq:tpdegree}.
-The orientation double cover is free if and only if the double cover $\pi:\tG\to G$ is free, in which case we say that the tower $\tG\to G\to K$ is \emph{orientable} if $\tK\to K$ is a trivial double cover. \end{definition}
+It is elementary to verify that $k$ is indeed a harmonic double cover.
+The orientation double cover is free if and only if the double cover $\pi:\tG\to G$ is free.
+If in addition $k:\tK\to K$ is a trivial double cover (which is always the case if $K$ is a tree), then we say that the tower $\tG\to G\to K$ is \emph{orientable}.